Evaluation of the National COVID-19 Resiliency Network

 Problem

-COVID-19 amplified existing health inequities and gaps in the U.S. healthcare system.
+COVID-19 amplified differences in health outcomes and gaps in the U.S. health care system.

+The COVID-19 pandemic impacted various populations differently, resulting in higher disease burden, hospitalization, and mortality among some groups.
 Amidst the national public health emergency and its ever evolving clinical and public health knowledge base, there was a need to take stock of the rapid federal, state, and local efforts to mitigate the impact of COVID-19.
-This included evaluations of coordinated national, multi-sectoral responses across diverse, underserved communities in the U.S.
+This included evaluations of coordinated national, multi-sectoral responses across communities in the U.S.

 Solution

-A mixed methods evaluation of a diverse coalition of partners looking to advance health equity.
+A mixed-methods evaluation of a coalition of partners looking to address the impact of COVID-19.

 Morehouse School of Medicine established the National COVID-19 Resiliency Network (NCRN), a coalition of 46 strategic and over 300 national, state/territorial/tribal, and community-level organizations.
-NCRN was funded by the Department of Health and Human Services Office of Minority Health to mitigate the impact of COVID-19 on disproportionately affected populations by disseminating culturally- and linguistically- appropriate information about COVID-19 testing and vaccination and other health care and social services to various priority populations.
+NCRN was funded by the Department of Health and Human Services Office of Minority Health to disseminate information about COVID-19 testing and vaccination and link individuals to health care and social services.

-As a strategic infrastructure partner, NORC conducted a mixed methods process and outcome evaluation of NCRN to assess the reach, adoption, and implementation of NCRN efforts, and identify best practices and lessons learned.
-We also assessed the effectiveness and impact of the network based on the degree to which NCRN activities contribute to reductions in population-specific information gaps; enhanced national, STT, and community-level capacity; and changes in behavior.
+NORC conducted a mixed-methods process and outcome evaluation of NCRN to assess the reach, adoption, and implementation of NCRN efforts, identify best practices and lessons learned, and assess the effectiveness and impact of the network.
+Through this effort, NORC:

 Result

-Evaluation insights to improve response, recovery, and resilience of communities and advance health equity.
+Evaluation insights to improve response, recovery, and resilience of communities.

 Learn More About the Study